ylsdamxssjxxdd/eva/README_en.md

     <img src="https://github.com/ylsdamxssjxxdd/eva/assets/63994076/627e5cd2-2361-4112-9df4-41b908fb91c7" width="500px">

+## Auxiliary functions

+### Model quantification

+- You can right-click on the status area to pop up a proliferation window, and quantify the unquantized gguf models of fp32, fp16, and bf16 in the model quantization tab

 ### Debug tag

 - To better demonstrate the process of the model predicting the next word, you can pull the status area up and click to open the debug tab in the local mode